Skip to content

 Most AI coding tools today are local and individual.
 They excel at personal productivity: a developer and an AI pair-programming in a single IDE.
 But enterprise software development is inherently collaborative.
 Teams need:

 AIDLC Collaborative is collaborative-first.
-Specs, requirements, and tasks are edited in real time via Yjs CRDT.
+Intent progress, artifacts, gates, and discussions stream to every project member in real time; presence and shared editing run over Yjs CRDT.
 Multiple agents execute concurrently.
 All state lives in shared infrastructure, not on individual machines.

 Tool-agnostic architecture